tutek1/AIFG-arena/README.md

 * Use Agent (default = false): When true, the agent controls the game automatically.
 When false, the user controls the game from the keyboard.

 * Random Seed (default = -1): If this is -1, the game will use different random values each time it runs.
-You can set this to a non-negative seed value, in which case all wall and gem positions will the same in every game.
+You can set this to a non-negative seed value, in which case all wall and gem positions will be the same in every game.
 This may be useful for debugging.

 * Starting Level (default = 1): Set this to a higher value if you want the game to begin on a more difficult level.

 * Show NavMesh (default = false): If true, the game will display the navigation mesh for debugging purposes.

 * Show Path (default = false): If true, the game will display any path that you have set in `debug_path` as described above.

+## Notes

+The file `util.gd` contains a couple of utility methods that may be helpful for writing an agent.

+Currently the ship's position is not always guaranteed to be in contained in some navigation mesh polygon.
+That's because the navigation mesh excludes areas that are close to walls, and it's sometimes possible for the ship to be just inside those areas, a pixel or two away from any navigation mesh polygon.

 ## Author